N2CON TECHNOLOGY

 A Plan of Action and Milestones (POA&M, pronounced "POH-am") is a structured document used to track how you will address known security weaknesses, compliance gaps, or assessment findings.
 Think of it as a remediation project plan: it records what is wrong, what you will do about it, who owns the work, and when you expect each step to be completed.

 The practical value is accountability.
 A POA&M should reflect the work your team is actually doing, with milestones that map to evidence.
 When done well, it becomes a management tool that reduces repeat explanations during audits and customer security reviews.
+When done poorly, it becomes a compliance artifact that nobody consults between audits.

 POA&M vs risk register vs remediation backlog